Description

 - Proper injection technique

-- Ensure solution is at room temperature before injecting
+- Ensure solution is at room heat before injecting

 Rare but Notable Side Effects: